codelearncreate/c2lc-website/content/blog/co-design-session-4/index.md

 ---
-title: "Co-designing with young boys at Plyful Strides"
+title: "Co-designing with young boys at Playful Strides"
 date: "2019-07-26"
 ---

-# Co-design session with young boys with social and behavioural challenges
+# Co-designing with young boys at Playful Strides

 {{< img src="images/IMG_3366.jpg" alt="Paint pattern made in a kiddie pool from robots rolling around in paint." >}}